Table of Contents

 The job market, especially in developed countries, has witnessed a considerable shift away from labor-intensive forms of employment, such as truck driving, as people opt for more sedentary lifestyles.
 The result of this changing labor environment is that even though human capital is available, there is little interest in taking up such jobs.

-How often have you been stuck in traffic congestion caused by a human driver failing to properly negotiate an intersection or taking a shortcut through prohibited roads?
+How often have you been stuck in traffic congestion caused by a human driver failing to negotiate an intersection properly or taking a shortcut through prohibited roads?
 A self-driving truck will reduce such incidents by sticking to the right roads and using advanced GPS technology to take corners properly.

 While self-driving trucks will probably mean an increase in the number of trucks themselves on our highways in the coming years, improved driving skills and strict adherence to road safety will probably help traffic move more smoothly for all road users.

 The question on everyone’s minds is, “Will self-driving trucks replace human drivers?”
-There are arguments in favor of both sides, and until self-driving cars and trucks are a regular occurrence on our highways, it will be difficult to know for sure.
+There are arguments in favor of both sides and until self-driving cars and trucks are a regular occurrence on our highways, it will be difficult to know for sure.

 A panel of experienced attorneys at Ehline Law Firm will be able to give you better insight into the virtues of each of these two options.
 In the meantime, the limited data from technology companies and the publicly available road accident statistics suggest the following to be true: